Pprime1/csasm/README.md

 # csasm
 This is the source code repository for the Geocaching Anti-Social Mob application (ASM) - aka Covid Safe Anti-Social Mob (csasm).
-The app runs on multiple mobile devices, each connecting to the same source to determine if they are within a proximity radius of any waypoint location stored in a database table for a given Game-Code.
-If so, returns hidden REWARD text value (clues/directions to the final container).
-Otherwise restart the process (polling) to see if anything has changed.
+The app requires multiple mobile devices, each connecting to the same source to determine if they are within a proximity radius of any waypoint location stored in a database table for a given Game-Code.
+The app displays for the current player where they are on a map in relation to the target waypoints, highlighting if they are within one.
+It also keeps track of how far other players are from each waypoint, and will highlight any occupied waypoint on the map.
+Once all waypoints are occupied, the app returns hidden REWARD text value (clues/directions to the final container) to each player that is occupying a waypoint.

 # TODO
 - [ ] Code review by someone ...
-Andrew!
+Andrew!!

 - [ ] the map updates on a 5 second loop.
 Can it be called from watchposition(success,,) instead now?
   - [ ] is this even wise?
 Constant database update calls and all else happening rather than a more staid every 5 seconds